lkodinsson/MARS/Basic/PHB.md

 ### Traits

 Traits are unique abilities that usually only belong to a single character.
 Typically they are something that one can do or have, and provide opportunities to roleplay in a unique way.
 Traits help characters stand out from other characters that would otherwise be very similar to them.

+# Playing the Game

+Typically game sessions go as follows: the Game Master describes the scene, the players describe their actions, the Game Master describes the results of those actions, and then the game progresses.
+Through the act of description and exposition, your characters and the world they inhabit become alive.

+It is important to focus on describing what it is your character does, rather than declaring the exact game action your character takes.
+It is up to the Game Master to decide what actual game action you perform, or what skill is required to overcome a challenge.
+This provides more freedom to narrate your character's intentions, rather than strictly adhering to gamified actions like a traditional board game.

+While describing what your character does, try not to detail the results of your character's actions, only the actions themselves.
+Rolling dice to determine the outcome of your actions is only necessary when the outcome of that action is uncertain, or failure carries potential consequence.
+Your Game Master is otherwise responsible for deciding the results of your actions.

 # Primary Stats